honopio/book-tracker/README.md

 3. **Database Setup**

-   1. Create a new Supabase project.
+   - Create a new Supabase project.
-   2. Run the SQL in `schema.sql` to set up tables, policies, and demo data.
+   - Run the SQL in `schema.sql` to set up tables, constraints, triggers, policies, and seed demo data.

 4. **Set up environment variables:**